 As the University of Pennsylvania Glee Club thrives in the 21st century, it remains an institution atop the world of male choral singing.
 Featuring a unique blend of musical excellence and theatrical showmanship, the Glee Club has won worldwide acclaim.
 Under Daniel Carsello’s leadership as the Club’s Director, the Penn Glee Club continues to delight audiences of all ages.
 Its world-renowned and tradition-rich history began modestly in 1862, when eight undergraduate men formed the Club, making the Penn Glee Club the oldest performing arts group at the University of Pennsylvania.
-Subsequently, another eight men were added to the group.
+Subsequently, the group added another eight men.
 The Club’s premier performance was in the chapel of Collegiate Hall at Ninth and Chestnut Streets in Philadelphia for “an audience that was unusually select and large, the Hall filled to its utmost capacity.”
 At this concert, each man wore red and blue ribbons in his buttonhole, and thus the Glee Club became the first known Penn group to wear the University colors as part of its uniform.

 The Glee Club quickly became an integral part of campus life, singing at football rallies, basketball games, alumni events, and chapel services.
 With the turn of the century, the Club continued to grow in popularity.
 Soon, much of the University’s musical demands depended upon the Glee Club.
-As a result, the reliance on such traditional collegiate songs such as “Gaudeamus Igitur” and “Integer Vitae” gave way to original pieces composed especially for the University and the Glee Club, which themselves became traditions: “The Red and Blue,” “Afterglow,” and “Fight On, Pennsylvania.
+As a result, the reliance on such traditional collegiate songs such as “Gaudeamus Igitur” and “Integer Vitae” gave way to original pieces composed especially for the University and the Glee Club, which themselves became traditions: “The Red and Blue,” “Afterglow,” and “Fight On, Pennsylvania.”